ksoniuiuc/accio-songs-search/setup.md

 <br/>

 ### Activating VEnv and Installing the Dependencies
-- To assist activating the Virtual environment and installation of dependencies below bash script is provided:
+- Run Below command to Initiate and activate the Virtual environment and install all dependencies:

-        scripts/setup.sh
+        ./scripts/setup.sh
 <br/>

-### Running Elastic Search and Elastic App Search
-- Run below 2 files in separate Terminals to run a Instance of Elastic Search and Elastic App Search

-        scripts/run-elastic.sh
-        scripts/run-app-search.sh